JohnAustinDev/word-dvd/ReadMe.md

 * Install [Git](http://git-scm.com/downloads) for Windows

-* Start the XWIN Server (via the startup menu or run `startxwin`).
-A white console window should appear, and this is where `start-word-dvd.sh` should be run.
+* Start the XWIN Server which you just installed with Cygwin.
+It can be started via the MS-Windows startup menu or by running `startxwin` in the cygwin window, or other ways.
+Either way a white console window should appear.
+In the white console window, change to the word-dvd directory (note that in Cygwin, `/cygdrive/c` is the path to your MS-Windows C: drive).
+This is where `start-word-dvd.sh` should be run.

 # Running Word-DVD:
 Get the source code from GitHub, then change into the word-dvd directory